aiven/aiven-docs/docs/platform/howto/list-monitoring.md

 ---
-title: Metrics, logs and alerts
+title: Metrics, logs, and alerts
 ---

 import Metrics from "@site/static/images/icons/timeline-area-chart.svg";
 import Logs from "@site/static/images/icons/properties.svg";

-Use metrics, logs, alerts and dashboards to monitor the health of your services and integrations.
+Use metrics, logs, alerts, and dashboards to monitor the health of your services and integrations.

 - Metrics: Real-time information about your services.
 - Logs: Available for services and integrations.